 Parent PLUS Borrower Form

-Beginning the 2019-2020 aid year, if you are a parent of a dependent student and have been approved for a Federal Direct Parent PLUS Loan, this form is required.
+If you are a parent of a dependent student and have been approved for a Federal Direct Parent PLUS Loan, this form is required.
 Please submit this completed form along with a copy of your Driver’s License or State Identification Card to the Office of Scholarships and Financial Aid.
 These documents can be uploaded if they are “initiated” in the student’s myUH To-Do List.
 If Parent PLUS Counseling is required by the U.S. Department of Education, funds will not be credited to a student’s account until this requirement has been met.
 Please click here to complete this requirement.

-Subsidized Stafford Loan Interest Rate
+Federal Subsidized Stafford Loan Interest Rate

 College Cost Reduction and Access Act